Briggsc28/briggsc28.github.io/_posts/2015-05-18-Gulp-101-CSS-all-the-LESS.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---
 **Updated on 22/05/2015 :** *Thank [Adam Cogan](adamcogan.com) for giving me some feedback on the blog, which helped improve the post.*

 Recently at [work](http://www.ssw.com.au/ssw/default.aspx) I made the switch to Visual Studio 2015 and the new web essentials on an existing project and

 >#It felt like I'd burnt a lot of time on what should be a simple task!

-This was due to the removal of automatic compiling of .LESS to CSS in Web Essentials for Visual Studio 2015 and confusion about Grunt and Gulp.
+This was due to the removal of automatic compiling of .less to css in Web Essentials for Visual Studio 2015 and confusion about Grunt and Gulp.

 ## Decision: Grunt VS Gulp

 In Visual Studio 2013 (and prior versions) we used build events.
-In 2013 the IDE would compile LESS to CSS and use the inbuilt tools, to handle our bundling and minification.
+In 2013 the IDE would compile less to css and use the inbuilt tools, to handle our bundling and minification.
 Grunt was released by Ben Alman and in 2013 Gulp was released and most non-Microsoft web developers started using either Grunt or Gulp.

 >In Visual Studio 2015 they have included NPM and now can do such tasks with Grunt or Gulp.